pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s-AWS.md

     * Disable both the `Default route table association` and `Default route table propagation`.

-    > Make Note if you Enable the options above the default association route table and propagation route table will be created.
-This may not suit your more complex routing needs, so below you can see how to manually set the associations/propagation route tables.
+        > Note: If you enable the options above, the default association route table and propagation route table will be created.
+This action may not suit more complex routing needs; see below for details on how to manually set the associations/propagation route tables.

     * Click **Create transit gateway**.